PDLT-University-of-York/test-split-site/docs/ultra/site-readiness-checklist.md

 - any GTAs from previous years that are no longer involved in the module are removed
 - Primary Instructor settings are used to identify module-specific staff (where other staff are also enrolled)

-For more details on these checks, see [General settings guidance in Preparing module sites](../ultra/prepare-site.md#general-settings).
+For more details on these checks, see the [General settings guidance in Preparing module sites](../ultra/prepare-site.md#general-settings-structure).

 ## 2. Site content is ready